 - 2 small cans (8 ounces each) organic tomato sauce

-- 1 tablespoon plus 1 teaspoon organic Worcestershire sauce (such as Annies)
+- 1 tablespoon plus 1 teaspoon organic, gluten free Worcestershire sauce

 - ¾ teaspoon Dijon mustard